 Employers- -Maternity leave and pay

 Employers are responsible for the payment of Statutory Sick Pay (SSP) for periods of illness of four days or more up to a total of 28 weeks' absence in any one period of incapacity for work.
 The weekly rate of sick pay is reviewed every year at the beginning of April.
-The current rate of SSP is: £89.35 per week (from 6/4/17) for employees with average weekly earnings of £113.00 or more).
+The current rate of SSP is: £92.05 per week (April 2018) for employees with average weekly earnings of £116 or more.

 Details of qualifying conditions and rates are available from Her Majesty’s Customs and Revenue.